How to Dominate SaaS Content Marketing: The Definitive Guide (2023)

 Yes, WordPress.
 It's the most widely used CMS in the universe (we don't know of any other life forms in the universe using CMSs!).
 According to NVisage Digital, in 2021, WordPress powers 37% of all websites on the internet.

 Why?
 WordPress isn't perfect, but it is easily extended and modified.
 You can quickly deploy an online presence that looks and feels just how you want it.
 Publishing content is a breeze.
-There are plugins for A/B testing, extensions to test how web pages are interacted with.
+There are plugins for A/B testing, and extensions to test how web pages are interacted with.

 WordPress is scalable and can be used for simple brochure sites through to complex e-commerce and membership sites.

 WordPress is the go-to CMS and you should definitely consider using it to deploy your SaaS content marketing strategy.

 Google Workspace with its suite of applications the perfect playground in which to develop your content marketing.
 Collaboration is designed into Workspace, you can work on your marketing projects from almost anywhere with an internet connection and with just about any device!